dnzc/theorem-guide/source/content/daniel/maths/[BOOK] Mobius-Maps/1-inversion.md

 In the visualisation above, inversion distorts each of the shapes, except for the circle, which only changes size.
 This is a *key property* of inversion: circles map to circles (or lines).
 We'll explore this more later.
 </KeyIdea>

-Notice that points close to the center get mapped very far away, whereas points near the dotted circle stay near it.
+Notice that points close to the centre get mapped very far away, whereas points near the dotted circle stay near it.

 Also notice how the lines of the cartesian grid change: the gridlines meet at right angles, and after inverting, although the gridlines have become curved, they still meet at right angles!
 (Imagine zooming into a meeting point until the curved lines become basically straight)